daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ![screenshot of creating a jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_14.png)

-Now, you should have a blank notebook file with an empty cell and file name **Untitled.ipynb**
+Now, you should have a blank notebook file named **Untitled.ipynb** with an empty cell.

 ![screenshot of a new jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_15.png)